berkeley-scf/berkeley-scf.github.io/servers/cluster/gpus.md

 sbatch -p jsteinhardt --gpus=A100:1 job.sh
 ```

-If you need more than one CPU, please request that using the
---cpus-per-task flag.
-The value you specify actually requests that
-number of hardware threads, but with the caveat that a given job is
-allocated all the threads on a given core to avoid contention between
-jobs for a given physical core.
-So the default of "-c 1" allocates one
-physical core and two hardware threads.
-Your CPU usage will be
-restricted to the number of threads you request.

-As an example, since shadowfax has 48 CPUs (actually 48 threads and 24
-physical cores as discussed above) and 8 GPUs, there are 6 CPUs per GPU.
-You could request more than 6 CPUs per GPU for your job, but note that
-if other group members do the same, it's possible that the total number
-of CPUs may be fully used before all the GPUs are used.
-Similar
-considerations hold for balrog (96 CPUs and 8 GPUs), saruman (104 CPUs
-and 8 GPUs) and smaug (64 CPUs and 2 GPUs) as well as rainbowquartz,
-smokyquartz and sunstone (all with 64 CPUs and 8 GPUs).
-That said,
-that's probably a rather unlikely scenario.

 To see what jobs are running on particular machines, so that you can
 have a sense of when a job that requests a particular machine might
 start: